EnzoFilangi/doppelganger-team-Fuchsia/README.md

 the bugs.
 You must do so by **adding only test code** - you are not allowed to change the production code.

+## Team

+We are team Fuchsia, composed of :

+- Damien HUANG
+- Enzo FILANGI
+- Faris CHTATOU
+- Priestley DECELIAN
+- Sami EL BAIED

+We choose to work in JavaScript for this Kata

 ## Step 1 - without any library

 For this step, you are *not* allowed to use an external library.
 You have to implement